cdio/caio/doc/usage.md

 ### Generic configuration

-Configuration values can be set as command line options or in a [configuration file](../src/main/caio.conf).
+Configuration values can be specified as command line options or as values in a [configuration file](../src/main/caio.conf).
-The configuration file contains two types of sections: One _generic_ section whose values are inherited by all the platforms, and one _specific_ section for each of the emulated platform.
+The configuration file contains two types of sections: One ***generic*** section whose values are inherited by all platforms, and one ***specific*** section for each emulated platform.

-If a parameter is specified twice (as a platform specific and as a generic one) the platform specific value takes the precedence.
+If a parameter is specified twice (as a platform specific and generic), the platform specific value takes the precedence.

 The configuration file is searched in the following directories (stop at first match):